docsforadobe/after-effects-plugin-guide/docs/ppro/bigger-differences.md

 Use the PF Pixel Format Suite (defined in PrAESDKSupport.h) to register for [PF_EffectWorld / PF_LayerDef](../effect-basics/PF_EffectWorld.md) in other pixel formats.
 Use the Premiere Pixel Format Suite (defined in the aptly-named PrSDKPixelFormatSuite.h) to get black and white values in those pixel formats.

-After Effects functions such as PF_BLEND() have not been enhanced to work with pixel formats beyond 8-bit RGB.
+After Effects functions such as `PF_BLEND()` have not been enhanced to work with pixel formats beyond 8-bit RGB.

 ---

 ## 32-Bit Float Support

 Premiere Pro does not support After Effects 16-bit rendering or SmartFX.
-For 32-bit rendering in Premiere Pro, you'll need to declare support for one of the 32-bit pixel formats (see previous section), and then implement 32-bit rendering for PF_Cmd_RENDER.
+For 32-bit rendering in Premiere Pro, you'll need to declare support for one of the 32-bit pixel formats (see previous section), and then implement 32-bit rendering for `PF_Cmd_RENDER`.
 You can support multiple render depths this way.
 See the SDK Noise sample project for an example.

 Depending on the clip(s) to which an effect is applied, 32-bit processing is not always necessary to preserve the quality of the source input.
 But there are settings to force 32-bit rendering, to give effects processing finer granularity and more headroom, if desired.
 Go to Settings>Sequence Settings> Video Previews>Maximum Bit Depth, to control previewing from the timeline.
 For export to file, use Export Settings>Video>Basic Settings>Render at Maximum Depth.